What Would I Want People to Know, Danger Zones, & Akharey Mot/Kedoshim

 Oh.
 Wow.
 So many things, I think, searching my brain.
 I get to say anything—and I want it to be important.

+We have a difficult conversation around Israel and Gaza, and how hard it’s been for the Jewish community, and how divisive.
+I explain some of it.
 Of course, I’m aware that I’m entering dangerous territory.
 But I’m the Real Rabbi who likes keeping things real.
 Plus, I believe in taking chances (with caution), I’m usually a good judge of character, and I believe I can have an impact—even talking to just one person.

 “About Gaza?
 Israel?
 The world?”